Las Vegas Pedestrian Accident Lawyer

 Nevada state law gives accident victims two years to file a claim before the statute of limitations goes into effect, but you shouldn't wait that long!
 The more time that goes by, the harder it is to conduct an investigation, demonstrate liability, and collect damages.
 Whether your injuries put you in the hospital or resulted in minor pains, you need a Las Vegas personal injury lawyer with pedestrian accident experience.

 There is no way to undue the accident, but there are ways to help you receive adequate compensation for the damage done.
-Contact Burris & Thomas, LLC for a free evaluation.
+Contact Burris & Thomas, LLC for a free evaluation with our Las Vegas pedestrian accident lawyer.

 Our FAQ